We take our Water Babies’ health very seriously, so please check out our policies and guidelines on everything from sniffles to vaccinations.

 When it comes to any medical condition we ask that you always check with your doctor or other health practitioner before coming along to Water Babies.
 We might know our stuff when it comes to swimming, but with things like chest infections or long-term conditions we don't feel it's our place to advise you.
 If you decide against attending, please do let your local office know (so your teacher doesn’t wonder where you are) — and they may also be able to offer some general guidance.

 When your little one isn’t well

 Please, never bring your child swimming if either you or they have any significant illness, including ear infections, chicken pox, a bad cold, or vomiting/diarrhoea.
 It’s not fair on you, your child, the other families, your teacher, or the pool.
-Please ensure that any sickness/diarrhoea symptoms have completely cleared for at least 48 hours before your lesson.
+Please ensure that any sickness/diarrhoea symptoms have completely cleared for at least 48 hours before your lesson; or 14 days if a gastrointestinal bug has been diagnosed by a medical professional.
 If you’ve ever seen the mess a liquid leak can cause, you’ll know why we have to evacuate the pool in a hurry!